 In-country support is central to the GFEI’s work.

 The Global Fuel Economy Initiative has a track record of ambitious action.
-Funding from the European Commission, Global Environment Facility (GEF), UNEP and FIA Foundation has enabled GFEI to provide ongoing support to 27 developing countries as they develop fuel economy policies and measures.
+Funding from the European Commission, Global Environment Facility (GEF), UNEP and FIA Foundation has enabled GFEI to provide ongoing support to around 70 developing countries as they develop fuel economy policies and measures.

 In addition to these countries, GFEI partners also provide expert analysis and advice to many other countries, including through the G20 and OECD.
 GFEI works as a partnership according to a set of common principles.
 These include: